 If your demand for a refund is oral and not written, and if the dentist makes the refund himself or herself, rather than going to their insurance company or the corporation the dentist works for, then the refund does not have to be reported.
 If the demand is written, it needs to be reported.
 If the corporate entity writes the check, then it also has to be reported.

 If I were asking for a refund, and I were getting some resistance from the dentist, I would say something like, “Look, I’m willing to make this easy for you.
 I’m making this request orally, which means you do not have to report this to the National Practitioner Data Bank.
-I don’t want to have to go to a formal request or go to a lawyer and make this messy.
-Let’s just keep it simple.”
+Let’s not make this messy and just keep it simple.”

 – Dr. Hall